Agencies are required to make public access determinations for records at the time of transfer of the records to State Records' custody.

 • open to public access after a specified period, once their sensitivity has diminished

-Agencies may also be approached to make or amend a public access determination for information assets already in our custody.
+Agencies may also be approached to make or amend a public access determination for records already in our custody.

-State Records does not provide access to information assets in our custody without a public access determination.
+State Records does not provide access to records in our custody without a public access determination.

-State Records cannot provide access to information assets restricted under a public access determination unless this is authorised by the agency.
-Some agencies provide public researchers with access authorisation letters to provide access to restricted information assets.
+State Records cannot provide access to records restricted under a public access determination unless this is authorised by the agency.
+Some agencies provide public researchers with access authorisation letters to provide access to restricted records.

-In rare cases, items need to be restricted for longer periods.
+In rare cases, records need to be restricted for longer periods.

 Reasons for restricting public access to archives may include: